vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 ver_1.2: Nov-05-2021

-If you use this software useful, please cite it in your work as Sethuraman _et al_., Atomistic Simulations of Polydisperse Lignin Melts Using Simple Polydisperse Residue Input Generator, Biomacromolecules (2023) [Citation](https://doi.org/10.1021/acs.biomac.3c00951).
+If you find this software useful, please cite it in your work as Sethuraman _et al_., Atomistic Simulations of Polydisperse Lignin Melts Using Simple Polydisperse Residue Input Generator, Biomacromolecules (2023) [Citation](https://doi.org/10.1021/acs.biomac.3c00951).